-A UN report published in 2018 highlights the deadly consequences of toxic exposure in the workplace.
-In fact, around 2.8 million workers a year die due unsafe or unhealthy conditions, roughtly one person every 15 seconds – and one every 30 seconds from toxic exposure alone.
+The 2018 Annual Report of the UN Special Rapporteur on Toxics outlines the deadly consequences of toxic exposure in the workplace.
+In fact, around 2.8 million workers a year die due to unsafe or unhealthy conditions, roughtly one person every 15 seconds – and one every 30 seconds from toxic exposure alone.

 The report shows that one of a major contributors to work-related death is cancer, making up roughly 70% workplace diseases.
 This is most often caused by the (preventable) inhalation of carcinogenic chemicals or exposure to radiation.
 Over 200 different (known) toxins were also identified and workers expsoed to these in high doses, or over a prolonged period, suffer from a range of conditions.
 As described by the UN report, this includes: